-- Recitation of facts surrounding the alleged incident, in sufficient detail as to date, time, and location; - b.
-Statement of the specific conduct code provision(s) that may have been violated; - c.
-Any penalty(ies) assigned or other action(s) taken pending the resolution of the complaint; - d.
-Amount of time in which the student has to respond to the notice; - e.
-Ramifications of not responding to the notice within the time limit; and - f.
+- Recitation of facts surrounding the alleged incident, in sufficient detail as to date, time, and location: - 2.
+Statement of the specific conduct code provision(s) that may have been violated; - 3.
+Any penalty(ies) assigned or other action(s) taken pending the resolution of the complaint; - 4.
+Amount of time in which the student has to respond to the notice; - 5.
+Ramifications of not responding to the notice within the time limit; and - 6.
 Copy of "Rights of Accused Student(s) in Disciplinary Proceedings"